 Internal Walls

 Repair Category 1

-Notes Cracked plaster finishes can be repaired prior to redecorating.
+Notes No significant defects evident.

 Floors including Sub-floors

 Repair Category

-Notes Damaged floor tiling is evident to the utility room.
+Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal Joinery and Kitchen Fittings

-Repair Category 1

-Notes There is wear and tear is noted to the kitchen units and areas of internal joinery.
+Internal Joinery and Kitchen Fittings Repair Category 1 Notes Wear and tear is noted to areas of internal joinery.
+A number of internal doors have been removed.